 Stilt fishing unique to Sri Lanka.
 Photo by Daniel Klein

 Unlike some destinations which are cold for at least 50% of the year or warm like most parts of India (except the Himalayas), Sri Lanka’s tropical climate lasts for months.
-However, monsoons do blow into the country at certain times of the year, with the strongest monsoon season occurring between October and December.
-This makes the start of the year a great time to get away and enjoy clear skies, sunshine and everything else the island has to offer.
+Monsoons do blow into the country at certain times of the year, with the strongest monsoon season occurring between October and December, but nothing as major that’ll hamper your travel plans.
+This makes Sri Lanka a great place to visit all year long to enjoy clear skies, sunshine and everything else the island has to offer.

 Magical sunsets in Welligama

-2) There’s plenty to experience in Sri Lanka
+2) Plenty of things to see in Sri Lanka

 Sri Lanka is so full of activities, places of historical interest and areas of outstanding natural beauty that it can actually be quite daunting trying to organise what to do and see on your trip.
 It’s a good idea to plan your “must-see” itinerary around the length of time you’re planning to stay in the country.